KenPonta/CheatSheet/docs/MEMORY_MANAGEMENT.md

 # Memory Management Guide

-This guide helps you manage memory usage effectively while developing with the CheatSheet Creator.
+This guide helps you manage memory usage effectively while developing with the Study Material Generator.

 ## Quick Commands